Hall Technique: History

 Preformed metal crowns have been used for restoring primary molars since the 1950s.
 Literature suggests preformed crowns placed on carious primary molar teeth reduce risk of major failure or pain in the long term compared to fillings.
 There is also evidence to suggest that fitting crowns using the Hall Technique reduces patient discomfort at the time of treatment in comparison to conventional fillings.
-It can also help reduce the overall time a patient spends in the dental chair due to the relatively simple and quick procedure when compared with traditional method of SSC application.
+It can also help reduce the overall time a patient spends in the dental chair due to the relatively simple and quick procedure when compared with traditional method of stainless steel crown (SSC) application.

 The Hall Technique is named after Dr. Norna Hall, a dentist working in Scotland, who has developed a simplified technique where the crown is simply cemented over the carious primary molar, with no local anaesthesia, caries removal, or tooth preparation of any kind.
 The traditional method for management of dental caries has evolved from the exclusive domain of techniques based on complete caries removal prior to tooth restoration.
 Norna Hall used pre-formed crowns and cemented over carious primary molars using a glass-ionomer luting cement, with no caries removal, tooth preparation, or local anaesthesia.

 The Hall Technique has been included in a guideline of the Scottish Dental Clinical Effectiveness Programme (SDCEP) and has helped to drive change in how dentists manage decay in primary teeth from the traditional invasive surgical approach to the less-invasive biological management of decay.

-Clinical trials have shown the technique to be effective, however it is not an easy, quick-fix solution to the problem of carious primary molars.
-The technique is not suited to every tooth, child or clinician, however it can be an effective method of managing carious primary molars.
+Clinical trials have shown the technique to be effective; however it is not an easy, quick-fix solution to the problem of carious primary molars.
+The technique is not suited to every tooth, child or clinician, but it can be an effective method of managing carious primary molars.
 The Hall Technique should not be used when there are clinical or radiographic signs and symptoms of irreversible pulpitis or dental abscess.
 Radiographically, there should be a clear band of dentine between the carious lesion and pulp for a Hall Technique to be suitable.